 This is chapter 5 of Box's State of AI in the Enterprise report 2026.
 Read more:

 Headless operation lets agents do real work

-Agents cannot just sit inside chat windows.
-To do real work, they need to operate directly across systems, APIs, workflows, and trusted content — with the right permissions and controls.
+Agents can't just sit inside chat windows.
+To do real work, they need to operate directly across systems, APIs, workflows, and trusted content, with the right permissions and controls.

-The gap between leading edge and early stage is wide.
-54% of leading-edge organizations call headless operation critical, against 3% at the early stage.
-94% of leading edge organizations call headless operation important or critical, against 39% at the early stage.
+As elsewhere, this question reveals a wide gap based on the maturity curve.
+54% of leading-edge organizations call headless operation critical, against just 3% at the early stage.
+A near-universal 94% of leading edge organizations call headless operation important or critical, against 39% at the early stage.

+This is chapter 5 of Box's State of AI in the Enterprise report 2026.
+Read more: